hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - available in AWS, Azure, and GCP
   - monitor on-premises networks: at least one Cisco <span style="color: #bb6600">Stealthwatch cloud sensor appliance</span> deployed
   - Stealthwatch Cloud deploymed and Cloud logging works access as expected but logs are not being received from the on-premise network: <span style="color: #bb6600">deploy a Cisco Stealthwatch Cloud sensor on the network to send data to Cisco Stealthwatch Cloud</span>
-  - solution using the Ubuntu-based VM appliance deployed in a VMware-based hypervisor to monitor user and device behavior within the on-premises network while data sent to the Cisco Stealthwatch Cloud analytics platform for analysis: deploy the Cisco <span style="color: #bb6600">Stealthwatch Cloud PNM sensor</span>
   - provide visibility and threat detection across the AWS network relying on <span style="color: #bb6600">AWS VPC flow logs</span>
   - actions to collect full metadata information about the traffic going through their AWS cloud services to use this information for behavior analytics and statistics
     - send <span style="color: #bb6600">VPC Flow Logs</span> to Cisco Stealthwatch Cloud